jbulin-mff-uk/nail062/README.md

 # nail062

-Repository for the course NAIL062 Propositional and predicate logic
+Public repository for the course NAIL062 Propositional and predicate logic